 - Be careful with emojis.
 Using emojis in your ad might be creative.
-However, certain emojis will cause unnecessary misunderstanding.
+However, certain emojis will cause unnecessary misunderstandings.

 - No discrimination

 - Don’t false advertising.
-Targeting the wrong group of people will make you receive a lot of negative feedback, includes hide posts, reports as spam and unlike the page.
+Targeting the wrong group of people will make you receive a lot of negative feedback, including hiding posts, and reports as spam.

 - Follow Facebook’s advertising policies and terms of service.
 I know it’s hard, but still, try to follow it.
 I have posted the link in the description section.
 You guys could check it out.

 - Have custom contexts.
-Don’ just copy and paste other people’s context.
-When Facebook reviews your store and found the same context in which they have seen it somewhere else, they could determine your site as fraud or scam.
-For example, when you are listing products from CJ, you could use edict before listing feature to edict the context.
+Don’t just copy and paste other people’s context.
+When Facebook reviews your store and found the same context in which they have seen it somewhere else, they could determine your site as a fraud or scam.
+For example, when you are listing products from CJ, you could use the edict before listing feature to edict the context.

 - Have blog section and post blogs on your store.